Why Being Careless It’s a Good Thing – How To Let Go Like a Pro

 Embarrassing yourself in front of others is considered social suicide but it can also be a way to become more open to the world.

-A simple technique I learned from Neil Strauss from one of his books, The Game, will help you become more socially active, apart from helping you care less
+A simple technique I learned from Neil Strauss from one of his books, The Game, will help you become more socially active, apart from helping you care less about what others think about you.

 So what he mentions in the book is something like this: “Dress like a beggar for a day and wander around the streets.
 Talk to people.
 Interact with them.
 This will help you gain more confidence and help you let go of what others think of you.4